Submit Article

 What Was the Outcome?

 The Court of Appeal dismissed the appeal and upheld the High Court’s decision.
-In practical terms, the Board’s approval of the collective sale of Phoenix Court remained valid, and the minority owners were bound by the statutory effect of the Board’s order to complete the sale in accordance with the S&P Agreement.
+In practical terms, the Board’s approval of the collective sale of Phoenix Court remained effective, and the minority owners were bound by the statutory consequences of the Board’s order.

 Why Does This Case Matter?